Uncle G’s FUN Music Reviews: Nektar – A Spoonful Of Time (2012)

 Critique

-I would have liked the original, more acoustic version of Blinded By The Light, then the Manfred Mann version.
-Nothing wrong with the more rockier, majestic version.
-Sold a ton of records.
 The song ‘ Blinded By The Light’ first appeared on Bruce Springsteen’s debut album: Greeting From Asbury Park (1973).
 I am of course referring to the original song itself, penned and performed by The Boss and supporting players.
-I did like the slower, more mellower song picks on here.
-Doing the song in the style more like Springsteen did would have tilted things a bit.
+I did like the slower, more mellow song picks on here.
+Doing the song in a style more like Springsteen would have tilted things a bit.
 One more for the acoustic song side.
 Again, outstanding work by all involved on the Manfred Mann’s Earth Band tribute.
 It gave Springsteen his first number one penned hit.
 His version took a while to really catch on.
-First years sales weren’t that impressive.
+The first year’s sales weren’t that impressive.
 I do prefer it out of the two.
 Guest musicians; Joakim Svalberg (keyboards) and Ginger Baker behind the drum kit.

-I’m definitely keeping in mind this is a cover album and not a release of new studio material.
+I‘m definitely keeping in mind this is a cover album and not a release of new studio material.
 Hopefully, that will be the next one.
-I was very impressed yet again with Nektar original member; Roye Albrighton.
+I was very impressed yet again with Nektar’s original member; Roye Albrighton.
 Just the vocal performance is worthy of an award.
 His guitar work on top of that also excels making Roye, at least for me, the stand-out artist on this recording.

-Using the rating system of one to five stars, Uncle G finds the 2012 Nektar release, A Spoonful Of Time, to do what it was cut out to do, with that simply being to entertain.
-The work involved putting together as well as the song selection, makes it an impressive endeavor.
+Using the rating system of one to five stars, your favorite “Uncle G” finds the 2012 Nektar release, A Spoonful Of Time, to do what it was cut out to do, with that simply being to entertain.
+The work involved in putting everything together as well as the song selection, makes it an impressive endeavor.
 But what makes repeat plays is the sheer reason that it’s just a fun album to play.
-Frankly I would have never suspected this by the band.
+Frankly, I would have never suspected this by the band.
 Rating: 5 stars!
-Having the benefit of hearing the CD more then once, I drew the conclusion that a cover record is pretty much that, a cover record.
+Having the benefit of hearing the CD more than once, I drew the conclusion that a cover record is pretty much that, a cover record.
 This is one of the better ones.

 Warning: Be prepared to dig out the original music as well if you already have it in your collection.
 That, or you’ll be calling up classic rock stations making requests.
-Myself, I have already blown off the dust to one song origin: The Doors – LA Women (Riders On The Storm).
+I have already blown off the dust to one song origin: The Doors – LA Women (Riders On The Storm).
 Could Toto 4 (Africa) be next?

 Nektar Official Website – www.nektarsmusic.com